 Regular feedback solves this issue by removing the barrier of time from the point where a problem arises and the application of a solution.
 Whether this means making sure a member of staff gets the training they need when they need it, in order to bring them up to speed and boost their performance, or identifying requirements for ongoing coaching so team members don’t lag behind, ongoing feedback performance management provides managers and leaders with the tools to act in a timely manner.

-Improving feedback drives performance, giving your employees a clear comprehension of their expectations built upon a better self-perception, while allowing managers to direct them to tasks which maximize their strengths, give them support and offer more opportunities to learn.
+Improving feedback drives performance, giving your employees a clear comprehension of their expectations built upon a better self-perception while allowing managers to direct them to tasks that maximize their strengths, give them support and offer more opportunities to learn.

 Additionally, high engagement through regular feedback can help reduce burnout.
 A study from Gallup revealed that, out of a sample of 7,500 employees, 23% reported feeling burned out at work very often or always, while an additional 44% reported feeling burned out sometimes.
 Absenteeism due to sickness and stress and increased staff turnover are just some of the consequences.